 - for the administrative, marketing (including direct marketing), planning, product or service development, quality control and research purposes of AIST, our contractors or service providers

-- to provide your updated personal information to our contractors or service providers
+- to provide your updated personal information to our contractors, service providers, media partners or sponsors

 - to update our records and keep your contact details up to date

 - to process and respond to any complaint made by you

 - to advise your employer of your attendance, relevant assessment results and CPD attainment at AIST events and educational programs

 - to comply with any law, rule, regulation, lawful and binding determination, decision or direction of a regulator, or in co-operation with any governmental authority of any country (or political sub-division of a country).

 What happens if we can't collect your personal information?